-When I put my home theater system together, I realized that overall I favored music listening devices to video output devices.
+When I put my home theater system together, I realized that overall I favored music listening devices over video output devices.
 Granted, I still watch films and play games, but my CD player, vinyl player, and music streaming devices outweigh any video equipment I have hooked up.

 This is the kind of situation in which studio monitors would be a great benefit in a home theater system.
 True audiophiles will be able to tell the difference, and will also want the best from their music.
 In this case, studio monitors are the way forwards.